tanszejin/SC1015-Mini-Project/README.md

 # SC1015-Mini-Project

 ## Problem:
 Can we make use of machine learning to predict what instrument is being played from an audio file?
-We explore the musicnet dataset from Kaggle to train our various machine learning methods.
+We explore the MusicNet dataset from Kaggle to train our various machine learning methods.

+## Dataset:
+The dataset was sourced from https://www.kaggle.com/datasets/imsparsh/musicnet-dataset

 ## Data cleaning:
 To clean up the dataset, we will implement a cleaning function on the audio files from the dataset to remove any possible noise from the background.